Disclaimer

 About the Great Dane

-The Great Dane is believed to have appeared on Egyptian monuments dating back as far as 3000 B.C.
+The Great Dane is believed to have appeared on Egyptian monuments dating back to 3000 B.C.
 His written description was first found in 1121 B.C. in Chinese literature.
-His ancestors included the old English Mastiff and Irish Wolfhound and were developed to hunt boar by German people.
+His ancestors included the old English Mastiff and Irish Wolfhound, which the German people developed to hunt boar.
 When he wasn’t needed for hunting, he became a good companion and guard dog of family estates.

-Final thoughts on Life Expectancy of a Great Dane
+Final Thoughts on the Life Expectancy of a Great Dane

-Unfortunately, giant breeds often have a short life span.
-The average lifespan for a Great Dane dog is 8-10 years of age.
-However, the Great Dane life expectancy of this large dog breed varies depending on its health and many other factors such as environment and genetics.
+The average lifespan for a Great Dane dog is 8-10 years.
+However, the life expectancy of this large dog breed varies depending on its health and many other factors, such as the environment and genetics.

 Copyright CaninePals.Com.
 All Rights Reserved.